Destination Running: Winter Trails in British Columbia

 Vancouver, the largest city in BC is usually one of the warmer cities in Canada’s Lower Mainland during winter.
 Average daytime temperatures hovers around 4 degrees Celsius, while places like Squamish and Whistler are much colder.
 While winter usually can bring a lot of rain, Vancouver almost had more snow than Edmonton in Alberta during the 2016/2017 winter.

 Prepare for snow, sleet, rain and windchill with just a few clothing essentials.
 A waterproof, windproof jacket with a hood will see you through most of the colder runs.
-Furthermore, layer up beneath it by one or two breathable, wicking base layers and invest in a good neck-warmer, head-wear and gloves.
+Furthermore, layer up beneath it by one or two breathable, wicking base layers and invest in a good neck-warmer, head-wear (a warm beanie or a skull cap) and gloves.
 Breathable trail shoes will offer more stability than road shoes on most terrains.
 A headlamp is also good idea when you run in the afternoon, as the days are pretty short and dark.

 If there is snow on the trails there will be icy sections, which can be slippery.
 Traction devices such as nano spikes or micro spikes, are easily fitted on any pair of trail running shoes and will ensure a more secure, confident tread on slippery ice.
 It does, however, take some getting used to, so be sure to go for a few practice runs first.
 When wearing the spikes do refrain from running on hard surfaces like paved roads, even for short sections, to prevent fatigue or even injury in feet, ankles or legs.